Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/People/Lithans.md

 # Religion
 A lot of Lithans are atheists, believing more in their own abilities than trusting the gods.
 These beliefs stem back to their perceived betrayal of [[Irellia, Mistress of the Tranquil Lake]] during the destruction of their previous homeland.

 Some religious folk can still be found, but those are usually along the coast where other [[Culture|Cultures]] have had influence on the people living there.
-For example, [[Havdal, City of Pearls]]
+For example, [[Havdal, City of Pearls]] have a few temples dedicated to different deities that hold dominion over the sea.
-# Homeland
 # Names
+**Example Feminine Names**:

+**Example Masculine Names**: Arild, Audun, Bendik, Emil, Frode, Joakim, Jon, Karsten, Kjetil, Olav, Reidar, Ronald,

+**Example Last Names:**